 COUNSELOR, AUTHOR, AND SPEAKER

 Allison Edwards LPC, RPT is an affiliate professor in the Human Development Counseling department at Vanderbilt University.
-She is the author of Why Smart Kids Worry, Worry Says What?, and Marcy’s Having All the Feels.
+She is the author of Why Smart Kids Worry, Worry Says What?, Marcy Is Having All the Feels, 15-Minute Counseling Techniques that Work, Flooded: A Brain-Based Guide to Help Children Regulate Emotions and How to Crack Your Peanut.
 Allison received her graduate degree in Counseling from Vanderbilt University and is a National Certified Counselor, Licensed Professional Counselor, and Registered Play Therapist.
 Allison has over 20 years experience working as a school teacher, school counselor, child/adolescent psychotherapist, and educational consultant to schools throughout the country.

 Click here to download Allison Edwards’ session descriptions.